itaifrenkel/cosmo-design/README.md

 Appliance
 ---------
-Appliance is a single standalone unit of a service.
+An appliance is a standalone usable "deployed software" that can be consumed and managed via the network.
-Usually formed by an aggregation of resources that include one virtual machine and one agent running on that vm.
+An appliance is usually formed by an aggregation of resources that include one virtual machine and one agent running on that vm.
 When the lifecycle of the appliance ends (terminates), some resources may still be allocated (such as elastic ip, EBS snapshot, etc...)